VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ## DEFCON 31 | Red Team Village | RedOps

 ## Disclaimer
 The content and all code examples in this repository are for educational and research purposes only and should only be used in an ethical context!
 The code examples are not new and I do not claim that they are.nMost of the code or the basis  comes, as so often, from [**ired.team**](https://www.ired.team/), thank you [**@spotheplanet**](https://twitter.com/spotheplanet) for your brilliant work and sharing it with us all!.
+Also many thanks to [@mrexodia](https://twitter.com/mrexodia) for your awesome tool [x64dbg](https://twitter.com/x64dbg).

 Furthermore, and very importantly, this workshop is **not a silver bullet** in the context of EDR evasion, but it **should help to understand** the basics of ``Win32 APIs``, ``Native APIs``, ``direct syscalls`` and ``indirect syscalls`` and a bit about ``call stacks``, no more and no less.